tiannaj23/PasswordGenerator/README.md

 <h1>Usage</h1>

 <p>To navigate the Password Generate website, you can start by clicking on the "Generate Password" button.
 Once that is clicked, a promp will come up that says "How long do you want your password to be?
 It needs to be between 8 - 128 characters."
-Continute to follow the promps that follow the first one.
+Continue to follow the promps for what criteria you would like for your password.
 When all prompts are successfully selected, the password will be generated!</p>

 <h1>Credits</h1>